LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/rich-messaging.md

 * [Photo sharing](messaging-channels-rich-messaging-photo-sharing-user-guide.html)
 * [Audio messaging](messaging-channels-rich-messaging-audio-messaging-user-guide.html)

+To see what structured content is available per messaging channel, please see the [messaging channels capabilities comparison](messaging-channels-messaging-channels-capabilities-comparison.html) chart.

 #### Structured content cards: build cards with buttons and images to turn a messaging experience in to a ‘one stop shop’ for customers.

 Structured content allows you to show simple cards which include text, images, catalogues, maps and buttons, to enhance the conversation with the consumer.
 When building your cards, you can have an ‘add to cart’ option, confirmation and deep linking buttons, turning a simple app interaction into conversational commerce.
 Structured content cards enables an improved and more efficient service opening up thousands of use cases- just what consumers expect from messaging.

 ![](/img/RM1 (1).png)

-Currently available for chat and messaging channels

 **Structured content carousel: display product catalogues or service offerings directly within the conversation.**

 The structured content carousel enables you to display several offerings on multiple cards directly within the conversation window.
 The carousel displays images along with direct action buttons which can help you drive sales without directing your consumers away from the messaging window.

-Currently available for In-App messaging, Web-Messaging, and Facebook Connector.

 See more in the [structured content user guide.](messaging-channels-rich-messaging-structured-content-for-messaging-user-guide.html)